godatadriven/build-your-own-search-engine/blog.md

 * Article title: to index the article on & show as a search result
 * Article body: to index the article on & show as a search result

+For the sake of this blog, I recommend to use a prepared subset of the data which is stored in the repository (data/aylien_covid_news_data_sample.jsonl).
+If you want to use the full set however, follow the next steps:

-When you've downloaded the dataset, unpack it and put it in the data folder in the cloned directory.
+After downloading the dataset, unpack it and put it in the data folder in the cloned directory.
 Open your terminal, go to the data folder and run

 ```
 python preprocessing_sample.py
 ```

 This will create a file called "aylien_covid_news_data_sample.jsonl".
 In this file there are 50 sample records.
 If you want all the data, run the preprocessing_all.py script instead.
 This will create a set of files containing 100K documents each.
+Note that downloading, preprocessing, uploading, and indexing of all the records will take significant time, which is why I recommend to just use the sample.

 # Step 3: Store the data in the cloud
 We need to store the data in the Azure Blob Storage.
 If you don't have an azure account, [subscribe for free](https://azure.microsoft.com/en-us/free/).
 First [create a storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) and then [create a container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).
 Make sure the name of the container is "covid-news" or alter the used container name in the setup_acs.py script later.